paloukari/OrcaDetector/README.md

 With this network, you can perform Live Feed inference on the [Orca Sound Hydrophones](http://live.orcasound.net/).
 The following command will periodically (10 sec default) print the inference species results.
 In order to reduce the number of false positives when listening to a real live stream, the default probability threshhold is set to 0.75.

+If the symbolic link `/results/vggish/weights.best.hdf5` points to the weights you want to use for inference, then you do not need to specify a path to the weights.
+Similarly, if the symbolic link `/results/label_encoder_latest.p` points to the trained label encoder that you want to use, you do not need to specify a path to the label encoder.

 To begin running inference on a live stream: